Knysna: Geography

 The town is primarily built on the northern shore of a large warm-water estuary, known as the Knysna Lagoon, which is fed by the Knysna River.
 The estuary opens to the ocean after passing between two large headlands made up of Peninsula Formation quartzites.
 These are popularly known as "The Heads", and have become infamous due to the loss of boats and fishermen passing through their treacherous and unpredictable waters.
 The Paquita, a German vessel, sank on the eastern side of the Knysna Heads in 1903.
-Near them are geological formations, known locally as "The Map Stones."
+Near them are geological formations, known locally as "The Map Stones".
 To the north of Knysna, Afro-Montane or temperate rainforest covers the hilly terrain for 20 km until changing to fynbos or macchia high in the Outeniqua Mountains.
 The eastern head is heavily developed, while the western head is partially protected by a private nature reserve, Featherbed Nature Reserve, developed and formerly owned by teacher and television presenter William Smith on land he inherited from his father, famed ichthyologist J. L. B. Smith.

 Climate

 Knysna has an oceanic climate (Cfb in the Köppen climate classification).
 Summers are warm and winters mild.
-During the summer, the average maximum temperature reaches about 25 °C and rarely goes above 30 °C. The average maximum temperature during the winter months ranges in the area of 17 °C to 18 °C. Knysna has one of the richest rainfall percentages in South Africa with the wettest time of year being between June and August.
+During the summer, the average maximum temperature reaches about 25 °C and rarely goes above 30 °C. The average maximum temperature during the winter months ranges in the area of 17 °C to 18 °C. Knysna has one of the richest rainfall percentages in South Africa with the wettest time of year being from October to November.
 Knysna stays green in all seasons, and its temperate climate makes it a tourist destination all year round.